Interview questions: Everyone has them.

 "The candidate should have enough strategic vision to not only talk about how good the year has been but also to answer with an eye toward that bigger-picture understanding of the company--and why he or she wants to be here."

 2. When have you been most satisfied in your life?

 "Except with entry-level candidates, I presume reasonable job skill and intellect.
-Plus I believe smart people with relevant experience adapt quickly and excel in new environments where the culture fits and inspires them.
+Plus, I believe smart people with relevant experience adapt quickly and excel in new environments where the culture fits and inspires them.

-"Can they be bought?
+"Can the person be bought?